Guildford, New South Wales: Location

 Located in Cumberland Council, Guildford has a variety of schools, parks and sports grounds, pools, a locally significant retail precinct and several neighbourhood shops, a train station with parking, several churches and Turkish mosques and is on bus routes to Bass Hill, Yagoona, Bankstown, Harris Park, Merrylands, Parramatta, Granville, Liverpool, Auburn and Fairfield.
 The suburb also has notable commercial and industrial areas.

-Transport and commercial area
+Transport

-Guildford railway station is on the Inner West & Leppington and Cumberland lines of the Sydney Trains network.
+Guildford railway station is on the Old Main South.
 Guildford CBD is located around Guildford Railway Station.

+Commercial area

 Major industrial and commercial areas are located in Guildford Rd, Ferndell St - heading to Chester Hill, Cann St and surrounding streets west side near Guildford Railway Station which run into Yennora (which is 80% industrial).
 Some buildings in the main streets are in art deco style, as they were constructed in the 1930s.
 Guildford Rd is ornamented by crepe myrtles.
+Guildford is the location of the initial Australian market venture outlet of the Kentucky Fried Chicken chain.